-Results 1–10 of 46 for "Profile"X related to "Letters: December 2009" Refine Your Search Refine Your Search TopicWomen & men (8)Education (2)Race (2)Safety & design (2)Disability (1) 3 more... [+] Ethics (1)Testing issues (1)Therapy (1)Hide detailsDocument TypeProfileXYear2011 (3)Author/ContributorDorsey, Tasha (3)Ball, Laura C. (1)Canetto, Silvia Sara (1)Carneiro, Filipe Degani (1)Cascio, Katherine (1) 20 more... [+] Czerwinski, Mary (1)Daly, Jennifer C. (1)Devonis, David (1)Dewsbury, Donald A. (1)Fields, Rona M. (1)Froese, Jared (1)Granek, Leeat (1)Gul, Pelin (1)Hodgson, Sandra (1)Jaco-Vilela, Ana Maria (1)Kaslow, Nadine (1)Lauber, John K. (1)MacKay, Jenna (1)Messias, Maria Claudia Novaes (1)Samejima, Fumiko (1)Shour, Rachel (1)Thomas, Roger K. (1)Uffelman, Rachel (1)Valentine, Elizabeth (1)Vande Kemp, Hendrika (1)Hide details Results 1–10 of 46 Previous 1 2 3 ...
+Results 1–10 of 46 for "Profile"X related to "Letters: December 2009" Refine Your Search Refine Your Search TopicWomen & men (8)Safety & design (4)Education (2)Race (2)Disability (1) 7 more... [+] Environment (1)Ethics (1)Health disparities (1)Military (1)Sport & exercise (1)Testing issues (1)Therapy (1)Hide detailsDocument TypeProfileXYear2011 (3)Author/ContributorDorsey, Tasha (3)Ball, Laura C. (1)Canetto, Silvia Sara (1)Carneiro, Filipe Degani (1)Cascio, Katherine (1) 20 more... [+] Czerwinski, Mary (1)Daly, Jennifer C. (1)Devonis, David (1)Dewsbury, Donald A. (1)Fields, Rona M. (1)Froese, Jared (1)Granek, Leeat (1)Gul, Pelin (1)Hodgson, Sandra (1)Jaco-Vilela, Ana Maria (1)Kaslow, Nadine (1)Lauber, John K. (1)MacKay, Jenna (1)Messias, Maria Claudia Novaes (1)Samejima, Fumiko (1)Shour, Rachel (1)Thomas, Roger K. (1)Uffelman, Rachel (1)Valentine, Elizabeth (1)Vande Kemp, Hendrika (1)Hide details Results 1–10 of 46 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Alan E. Kazdin, PhDAPA President in 2008.Profile (January 2011)2.Helen L. Coons, PhD, ABPPHelen L. Coons, PhD, ABPP, is the chair for the Leadership Institute for Women in Psychology Executive Committee, the president and clinical director of Women’s Mental Health Associates, Philadelphia, and a Clinical Psychologist and board certified Clinical Health Psychologist who specializes in women’s health and mental health.Profile 3.Elana J. Eisman, EdDRead the bio of Elana J. Eisman, EdD, executive director and director of professional affairs, Massachusetts Psychological Association, and a member of the LIWP committee.Profile 4.Featured Psychologist: Iva Greywolf, PhDDr.
 Greywolf has over 30 years of experience from working in “Indian Country” to private consulting on Indian/Native behavioral health issues.
-She has received several prestige awards from the U.S. Public Health Service for outstanding work with the Indian Health Service and was selected as an APA Minority Fellow.Profile 5.Featured Psychologist: Albert Sidney Beckham, PhDAlbert Sidney Beckham, PhD, is considered to be the first African-American school psychologist.
-He founded the first psychological laboratory at Howard University and published over 20 articles on the effect of counseling on high school students, childhood behavioral problems, intelligence testing and life satisfaction.Profile 6.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 7.Human Factors Psychologist in AviationAlthough John K. Lauber, PhD, was worried that his lack of exposure to the human factors world would prove to be a stumbling point, he quickly learned that the fundamentals of experimental design, statistical analysis and report writing applied equally well to his new research setting.Profile 8.Featured Psychologist: Henry Tomes, PhDHenry Tomes, PhD, was the first African-American to obtain a doctoral degree in clinical psychology from Penn State University.Profile 9.Featured Psychologist: Carolyn Lewis Attneave, PhDCarolyn Lewis Attneave, PhD’s iconic career in the field of psychology, specifically in cross-cultural topics and in counseling and psychotherapy, undoubtedly makes her one of the most well-known psychologist of American Indian background.Profile 10.Carol D. Goodheart, EdD: 2010 APA PresidentDuring her term as 2010 president, Dr. Goodheart focused on the integration of psychological science and practice.Profile Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 41 for "Profile"X related to "Letters: December 2009"
+She has received several prestige awards from the U.S. Public Health Service for outstanding work with the Indian Health Service and was selected as an APA Minority Fellow.Profile 5.Dr.
+Gabe Rousseau, Human Factors PsychologistPsychological science allows Dr. Rousseau to make connections between human behavior and transportation habits, and demonstrating that walking or biking — not driving — is the way to go.Profile 6.Featured Psychologist: Albert Sidney Beckham, PhDAlbert Sidney Beckham, PhD, is considered to be the first African-American school psychologist.
+He founded the first psychological laboratory at Howard University and published over 20 articles on the effect of counseling on high school students, childhood behavioral problems, intelligence testing and life satisfaction.Profile 7.Human Factors Psychologist in AviationAlthough John K. Lauber, PhD, was worried that his lack of exposure to the human factors world would prove to be a stumbling point, he quickly learned that the fundamentals of experimental design, statistical analysis and report writing applied equally well to his new research setting.Profile 8.Featured Psychologist: Henry Tomes, PhDHenry Tomes, PhD, was the first African-American to obtain a doctoral degree in clinical psychology from Penn State University.Profile 9.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 10.Dr.
+Brian Cheuvront, Environmental PsychologistDr.
+Cheuvront is using psychological science to protect marine life and end the practice of overfishing.
+In the process, he’s building relationships with fishermen who rely on the oceans for their livelihood.Profile Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 46 for "Profile"X related to "Letters: December 2009"